artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

 We have installed sftpgo from http://ppa.launchpad.net/sftpgo/sftpgo/ubuntu repo.

-2) Sftpgo config files changed by ansible-sftpgo role
+2. SFTPGo config files

-With templates we have modified:
+Ansible modifies:

 * /etc/sftpgo/sftpgo.env
 * /etc/sftpgo/sftpgo.json

+All the other settings come from rpm or dpkg package.

-3) Firewall rules
+3. Firewall rules

-We can see the new rules added to UFW:
+Check new UFW rules for ports 22222 and 7777:

 ```bash
 artefactual@atom-test:~# sudo ufw status | grep -E '(7777|22222)'